Skin Cancer Surgery

 What are the types of skin cancer?

-Skin cancer can appear in different ways, depending on the type.
-Common warning signs to look for include:
+Skin cancer can present in different ways, depending on the type.
+Signs that may require medical assessment include:

-New or Unusual Growths: A firm, red nodule, a flat, scaly patch, or a sore that doesn’t heal within a few weeks.
+New or unusual growths – such as a firm red nodule, a flat scaly patch, or a sore that does not heal within a few weeks

-Changes in Moles: Moles that change in size, colour, shape, or texture, or become itchy, tender, or start to bleed.
+Changes in moles – including changes in size, colour, shape, or texture, or moles that become itchy, tender, or begin to bleed

-Colour Variations: Growths or moles with multiple colours, including brown, black, white, red, or blue.
+Colour variations – moles or growths with multiple colours, such as brown, black, white, red, or blue

-Asymmetry: One half of a mole or lesion does not match the other in shape or colour.
+Asymmetry – one half of a mole or lesion does not match the other half in shape or colour

-Evolving or Changing Lesions: Any mole or skin growth that changes over time—whether in size, shape, colour, or symptoms like itching, bleeding, or crusting—should be evaluated.
+Evolving or changing lesions – any mole or skin growth that changes over time in size, shape, colour, or symptoms such as itching, bleeding, or crusting

 Make an Enquiry